esr360/One-Nexus/src/ui/modules/elements/alert/README.md

 <Alert box info heading='Alert Heading'>This is an <b>info</b> alert box</Alert>
 ```

-This is syntractic sugar for:
+This is syntactic sugar for:

 ```jsx
 <Alert box info header={{ content: 'Alert Heading' }}>This is an <b>info</b> alert box</Alert>